-In February 2022, our Board of Directors authorized the Repurchase Program to acquire up to \$350 million of our outstanding Common Stock.
-In connection with the Merger, the Repurchase Program was increased to \$500 million and was extended through December 31, 2024.
-The Repurchase Program can be used to reduce our shares of Common Stock outstanding.
-Such repurchases would be made at terms and prices determined by us based upon prevailing market conditions, applicable legal requirements, available liquidity, compliance with our debt and other agreements and other factors.
-In addition, we may, from time to time, seek to retire or purchase our outstanding senior notes through cash purchases and/or exchanges for debt in openmarket purchases, privately negotiated transactions or otherwise.
+The stock repurchase program can be used to reduce our shares of common stock outstanding.
+Such repurchases would be made at terms and prices determined by us based upon prevailing market conditions, applicable legal requirements, available liquidity, compliance with our debt agreements and other factors.
+In addition, we may, from time to time, seek to retire or purchase our outstanding senior notes through cash purchases and/or exchanges for debt in open-market purchases, privately negotiated transactions or otherwise.